lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 Similar to a 2D texture mapping method, the 3D algorithm is limited by both the texture download and pixel fill rates of the machine.
 However, 3D texture mapping is superior to the 2D version in its ability to sample the volume, generally yielding higher quality images with fewer artifacts.
 Since it is capable of performing trilinear interpolation, we are able to sample at any location within the volume.
 For instance, a 3D texture mapping algorithm can sample along polygons representing concentric spheres rather than the more common view-aligned planes.

-In theory, a 3D texture-mapped volume renderer and a ray casting volume renderer perform () ^3^ the same computations, have the same complexity, , andOnproduce identical images.
+In theory, a 3D texture-mapped volume renderer and a ray casting volume renderer perform () ^3^ the same computations, have the same complexity,, andOnproduce identical images.
 Both sample the entire volume using either nearest neighbor or trilinear interpolation, and combine the samples to form a pixel value using, for example, a maximum value or compositing function.
 Therefore, we can view 3D texture mapping and standard ray casting methods as functionally equivalent.
 The main advantage to using a texture mapping approach is the ability to utilize relatively fast graphics hardware to perform the sampling and blending operations.
 However, there are currently several drawbacks to using graphics hardware for volume rendering.
 Hardware texture-mapped volume renderings tend to have more artifacts than software ray casting techniques due to limited precision within the frame buffer for storing partial results at each pixel during blending.
 In addition, only a few ray functions are supported by the hardware, and advanced techniques such as shading are more difficult to achieve.
 However, these limitations are beginning to disappear as tex-ture mapping hardware evolves.
 Through the use of extensions to the OpenGL standard, per pixel vectors can be defined allowing for hardware shaded volume texture mapping.
 Other extensions have allowed for maximum intensity projections, and deeper framebuffers eliminate artifacts.

 ## 7.6 Other Volume Rendering Methods

 Not all volume rendering methods fall cleanly into the image-order or object-order categories.
 For example, the shear-warp method <em style="color:blue;background-color: white">\[Lacroute94\]</em> of volume rendering traverses both image and object space at the same time.
 The basic idea behind this method is similar to that of templated ray casting.
-If we cast rays from the base plane of the volume for an orthographic projection, then it is possible to shear the volume such that the rays become perpendicular to the base plane, as shown in **Figure7-16** .
+If we cast rays from the base plane of the volume for an orthographic projection, then it is possible to shear the volume such that the rays become perpendicular to the base plane, as shown in **Figure 7-16**.
 Looking at the problem this way, it is clear to see that if all rays originate from the same place within the voxels on the base plane, then these rays intersect the voxels on each subsequent plane of the volume at consistent locations.
 Using bilinear interpolation on the 2D planes of the dataset, we can precompute one set of interpolation weights for each plane.
 Instead of traversing the volume by evaluating samples along each ray, an object-order traversal method can be used to visit voxels along each row in each plane in a front-to-back order through the volume.
 There is a one-to-one correspondence between samples in a plane of the volume and pixels on the image plane, making it possible to traverse both the samples and the pixels simultaneously.
 As in templated ray casting, a final resampling (warping) operation must be performed to transform the image from sheared space on the base plane to cartesian space on the image plane.

 Shear-warp volume rendering is essentially an efficient variant of ray casting.
 The correspondence between samples and pixels allows us to take advantage of a standard ray casting technique known as early ray termination.
 When we have determined that a pixel has reached full opacity during compositing, we no longer need to consider the remaining samples that project onto this pixel since they do not contribute to the final pixel value.
 The biggest efficiency improvement in shear-warp volume rendering comes from run-length encoding the volume.
 This compression method removes all empty voxels from the dataset, leaving only voxels that can potentially contribute to the image.
 Depending on the classification of the data, it is possible to achieve a greater than 10:1 reduction in voxels.
 As we step through the compressed volume, the number of voxels skipped due to run-length encoding also indicates the number of pixels to skip in the image.
 One drawback to this method is that it requires three copies of the compressed volume to allow for front-to-back traversal from all view directions.
 In addition, if we wish to use a perspective viewing transformation then we may need to traverse all three compressed copies of the volume in order to achieve the correct traversal order.